 Not just today, but over time.

-It provides clarity, reduces uncertainty, and gives you a framework for making decisions as things change.
+It can provide greater clarity, help you navigate uncertainty, and give you a framework for making decisions as things change.

 If You’d Like Help Thinking This Through